 - Age 65 or older

 - Unable to work because of a disabling medical condition

 SSI provides benefits to people with disabilities and older adults who have meager income and resources.
 According to the National Council on Aging (NCOA), state programs often supplement SSI benefits.

 to find a John Foy office near you

 The SSA provides both SSI and SSDI programs.
 However, the main difference is:

 When someone can receive assistance from both programs, we call it concurrent benefits.
 Many people wonder if they can receive both SSI and SSDI.
-If you have limited income and resources and work credits, the answer might be “yes.”
+If you have limited income, resources, and work credits, the answer might be “yes.”

 SSI is also an option for those with limited income but no work history.
 For example, someone might become disabled but not have any Social Security work credits through a job.
 They would not qualify for SSDI, but they might be eligible for SSI benefits.

-How Can You Get Both SSI and SSDI?
+How to Receive Both SSI and SSDI Benefits

 - Online through the SSA website